 Please be considerate of our teachers by picking up your child by the appropriate time.
 You will be charged \$10.00 per child for the first minute for late pick-up.
 You will be charged \$2.00 for each additional minute.
-This fee will be paid to the CDC office.
-Please note that the afterschool programs close at 6:00 (Clayton and Baldwin) or 6:30 (Kiker, Bear Creek and Cowan), therefore late fees will accrue up until the time a family leaves the building.
+Late fees are calculated to the time the child leaves the building, based on your child's registered hours for camp.